JakubTabor/DecisionTree/README.md

 # i call "fit" and "transform" metod  """le_company.fit_transform(inputs['company'])""" and use it on my data
 # Now i create 3 addicional numerical columns, so i need to "drop" the remaining non cumerical columns
 # I train my new numerical data """model.fit(inputs_n, target)""" with my "DecisionTreeClassifier"
+# Finally i can make predictions and get score